jacklid3-blip/INFR2810U-Project-Group36/State_Table.md

 Insufficient_Funds--> Customer adds more money --> Add money to the current balance --> Check_Payment

 Insufficient_Funds--> customer cancels--> return inserted money --> Reset

+Product_Selection --> A1 is pressed --> Store Soda as the selected product --> Check_Inventory

+Product_Selection--> A2 is pressed--> store Water as the selected product --> Check_Inventory

+Product_Selection--> B1 is pressed--> store Candy as the selected product --> Check_Inventory

+Product_Selection--> B2 is pressed--> store Pretzal as the selected product --> Check_Inventory

+Product_Selection --> Invalid product input--> display an invalid selection message --> Error

+Check_Inventory--> Selected product is greater than 0 --> Display the product price and payment instructions --> Money_Entry

+Check_Inventory--> Selected product stock equal 0 --> display an out of stock message--> Out_Of_Stock

+Out_Of_Stock--> Cusotmer returns to product selection--> display product buttons again--> Product_Selection

 Dispensing --> Product is ready to be dispensed --> Display "Dispensing Product" --> Update_Inventory